leighmcculloch/leighmcculloch.com/source/content/posts/2023/go-proposals-that-are-tantializing/index.md

    validating the enum value after it exists.
 Unfortunately it's so easy to think that in a static langauge that strongly typed enum must be valid, when it might not be.

-- **[#19412], [#54685]: add sum types / discriminated unions**

-   I'm not very excited by either of these proposals, but I am by the general premise of some way of defining small closed set types, like interfaces, but not open, and not discriminated by their types.

-   I frequently work with the [Stellar XDR] (See [RFC 4506]) and XDR contains discriminated union types.
-In languages like Go this ends up being represented as structs with a discriminant field, then a pointer-field per type.
-It works, but it's also a lot of work, easy to footgun if you aren't diligent with checking you exhaustively addressed all types.

-   The proposal I was most intrigued with was [#41716] which proposed sum types via interface type sets, but it discriminated by type and not on a separate list of values, which I think is important for not unnecessarily constraining the use space.

 - **[#47487]: allow explicit conversion from function to 1-method interface**